SMJajoo/Travelling-Salesman/README.md

 Technologies used:

-The project works on Excel OPenSolver and quick solver.
+The project works on Excel OpenSolver- quick solver and LP solve.

 Final results :